unstoppabledomains/dev-docs/getting-started/glossary.md

 ---
 title: Developer Documentation Glossary
-description: The glossary provides a list of definitions for terms, acronyms, and phrases used in the Unstoppable Domains developer documentation to help its members understand common terminology.
+description: The glossary provides a list of definitions for terms, acronyms, and phrases used in the Unstoppable Domains developer documentation.
 ---

 # Developer Documentation Glossary